 The Company's exploration and evaluation assets consist of the Xochipala and Salvador properties in Guerrero State, Mexico.
-The outlook for the Company is tied to realizing on the value of the available for sale securities it holds, raising the financing necessary to maintain operations thereafter, and ultimately on generating future profitable operations.
+The outlook for the Company is tied to realizing on the value of its exploration and evaluation assets and available for sale securities, raising the financing necessary to maintain operations thereafter, and ultimately on generating future profitable operations.
+The Company estimates it has sufficient working capital to fund operations for the upcoming year.